mc-marcocheng/LLM-Thing-Explainer/README.md

 I have grouped text into 3 categories:

-1. Words with no prefix space. e.g. "word"
+1. Words with no prefix space. e.g. "word".
 2. Words with prefix space. e.g. " word".
 Helps with preventing the concatenation of two words into a new word that is not within our word list.
 3. Punctuations, Digits: special characters.